 - 1 – 2 tbsp eggnog

-In a bowl whisk together the flour, sugar, baking powder, baking soda, salt and cinnamon.
+- In a large mixing bowl whisk together the dry ingredients: flour, sugar, baking powder, baking soda, salt and cinnamon.

-Using knife or cookie cutter cut the dough into triangles (like a pizza), to make 12 scones.
+- Using knife or cookie cutter cut the dough into triangles or wedges (like a pizza), to make 12 scones.

-Bake for ~10-15 minutes.
-The scones are done when the bottom edges are slightly brown.
+- Bake for ~10-15 minutes.
+The scones are done when the bottom edges are slightly golden brown.

 Putting it all together: